The Newport Bermuda Race is dedicated to safe sailing and fair racing:

 How does the race committee score the race?

-The race committee enters the start and finish times (EDT) of each yacht into a scoring program.
+The race committee enters the start and finish times (EDT) of each boat into a scoring program.
 The program computes the elapsed time and then uses the Performance Curve Scoring Program to determine corrected times and finish rank.

 A “smart” scratch sheet will be made available in Microsoft Excel format on the race website near the time of the Captains’ Meeting.
 The smart scratch sheet will allow you to determine how you are doing against your competition at any time by entering an elapsed time for each boat and a distance.
 For example, if you wanted to know how you were doing against your competition during the race, you would enter the time each boat reached a given point along the rhumb or race course and the distance from the start to that point.
 The Excel file will calculate the corrected times.